 Finding the settings

-- In the pop-up window that appears, scroll down to find Camera and Microphone.
+Scroll down the list to find Camera or Microphone.
 They each have their own settings page, but adjusting things is exactly the same for each.

 - Next, you see a switch that says Ask before accessing (recommended).
 If this switch is on it will be blue and when a website wants to use your mic or camera it will prompt you with a dialog popup that asks for permission before going any further.
 This is probably what you want to happen, so make sure it's switched on.